7 Best Health Insurance Plans for Retirees and Seniors

 Medicare Advantage plans work like traditional health insurance plans.
 You'll need to use an in-network doctor or hospital to get the cheapest rates on medical care.
 Plans also have copays that you pay for each medical service, a deductible and an out-of-pocket maximum.

-Best Medicare Advantage: AARP/UnitedHealthcare
+Best Medicare Advantage for seniors and retirees: AARP/UnitedHealthcare

-AARP/UnitedHealthcare has the best Medicare Advantage plans for 2025 because of its low prices, good coverage and high levels of customer satisfaction.
+AARP/UnitedHealthcare has the best Medicare Advantage plans for 2026 because of its low prices, good coverage and high levels of customer satisfaction.

-• Well-rated: AARP/UnitedHealthcare's Medicare Advantage plans have good ratings on Medicare.gov, with an average of 3.6 out of 5 stars.
+• Well-rated: AARP/UnitedHealthcare's Medicare Advantage plans have good ratings on Medicare.gov, with an average of 3.8 out of 5 stars.
 That places it among the best companies that sell plans nationwide.

 • Better-rated options are sometimes available: In some areas, other companies may have cheaper or higher-quality plans.
-For example, Kaiser Permanente offers high-quality plans in eight states and Washington D.C.
+For example, Kaiser Permanente offers high-quality plans in eight states and Washington, D.C.
 It's a good idea to see if any 5-star Medicare Advantage plans are available in your area when shopping for coverage.

 Want more options?
 Look into the best Medicare Advantage plans.

-Best Medicare Supplement: AARP/UnitedHealthcare
+Best Medicare Supplement for seniors and retirees: AARP/UnitedHealthcare

-AARP/UnitedHealthcare is the best company for Medigap plans in 2025.
+AARP/UnitedHealthcare is the best company for Medigap plans in 2026.

 For most people, the best company for Medigap coverage is AARP/UnitedHealthcare.
 Medicare Supplement (Medigap) plans cover many of the costs that you usually pay if you have regular Medicare.